gitawego/work-note/togaf/faq.md

 Answer is D.

-when we don't know which one to pick, considering the title level in the chapters. we can see that D is not in the same summary level, it's a sub chapter comparing to others
+when we don't know which one to pick, considering the title level in the table of content. we can see that D is not in the same summary level, it's a sub chapter comparing to others

 </details>